guildai/guildai/guild/tests/batch-basics.md

     1  yes   hello 1
     2  no    hello 1
     3  yes   hello 2
+    4  no    hello 2
-    4  yes   hello 3
+    5  yes   hello 3
-    5  no    hello 3
+    6  no    hello 3

-In this case, we attempt to drive additional tests by providing a list value for `msg`.
-However, as the batch defines `msg` for each trial, the flag value is unused.
+In this case, we drive additional tests by providing a list value for `msg`.

     >>> project.run("say.py", batch_files=["batch.csv"],
     ...             flags={"msg": ["hello 4", "hello 5"]},
     ...     print_trials=True)
     #  loud  msg
-    1  no    hello 1
+    1  no    hello 4
+    2  no    hello 5
+    3  yes   hello 4
-    2  yes   hello 2
+    4  yes   hello 5
+    5  no    hello 4
-    3  no    hello 3
+    6  no    hello 5

 Here's `batch.yaml`: